Valutis

 Too many simply add “Leader” to their LinkedIn profile, but don’t appreciate the work is just beginning!

 Unfortunately, all too often efforts to refine and hone your identify as a Leader get buried.
 The demands of the day easily push this important, but not urgent task to the back burner.
 However, as your career evolves, the need to have a Leadership identity increases.
-You find your self doing less and leading more.
+You find yourself doing less and leading more.

 When was the last time you considered your leadership style as both a science and an art?
 Have you thought about your values and beliefs when leading your staff?
 Do you have a deliberate style or philosophy?
 Too many people neglect these reflective thoughts.